EducloudHQ/rest_with_sam_typescript/content/create/create_weather_lambda_resource.md

 `CreateWeather` is the functions logical id.
 `AWS::Serverless::Function` resource for a serverless function.

-`Handler` refers to the location of the lambda_handler code, which we'll create in a minute.
+`Handler` refers to the location of the lambdaHandler code, which we'll create in a minute.

 `Events` refer to activities that trigger the lambda function.
 In this case, when a `POST` request is made to the endpoint at `Path` /create-weather,